Learning progressions resources

 One way to measure this is by using the Adult Literacy and Numeracy Assessment Tool.
 The results from the Assessment Tool tell you what step of the Learning Progressions your employees are.
 But what does this mean?
 These resources explain what employees know and can do at each step of the Progressions, using common workplace examples.
-Please note that further resources and FAQs are under development.

 What are the Learning Progressions?